MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/GameRule.md

 > [!CAUTION]
 > This enum is still in pre-release.
 Its signature may change or it may be removed in future releases.

+Game rules.
+These values can also be controlled via the /gamerule command.

 ## Constants
 ### **CommandBlockOutput**
 `CommandBlockOutput = "commandBlockOutput"`